The Best Teas for 13 Everyday Ailments

 Mint is one of the best teas to treat multiple problems.
 Did you know it can help to alleviate congestion, high fevers and even gas?
 Learn more in this article!

-In this article, discover the best medicinal teas to treat mild daily issues.
-These include headaches, digestive problems, flu symptoms, menstrual pain, insomnia, lack of energy and anxiety.
+In this article, discover the best medicinal teas to treat mild everyday ailments.
+These include headaches, digestive problems, flu symptoms, menstrual pain, insomnia, lack of energy, and anxiety.

-These are simple natural remedies that help cure our body without the need to take medication.
+These are simple natural remedies that help cure your body without the need to take medication.

 Let’s take a look!

-Headaches are very uncomfortable, and they can even be an indicator of another health problem.
+Headaches are very uncomfortable.
+They can even be indicators of other health problems.

 If your want to get by without a painkiller, you can first try a medicinal tea of one or several plants: